Chart Color Schemes

 Infrastructure

-Derrimut has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Derrimut has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects likely to affect the region.
-Notable projects include Derrimut Logistics Hub by Charter Hall, Ballarat Road Upgrade - Derrimut Section, Derrimut Road Infrastructure Upgrade, and Derrimut Industrial Precinct Expansion.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects likely affecting the region.
+Key initiatives include Derrimut Logistics Hub by Charter Hall, Ballarat Road Upgrade - Derrimut Section, Derrimut Road Infrastructure Upgrade, and Derrimut Industrial Precinct Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.